Summary

 In this example, initial production of almost 800 barrels per day (bpd) drops by more than 50% to about 300 bpd at 12 months.
 After 3 years, production is less than 50 bpd, or about 6% of initial production.
 Metaphorically, maintaining production in tight reservoirs is more like mowing the lawn than planting a tree; new wells must be drilled and completed on a regular schedule.
 Growing revenue for oilfield services is almost certain and will likely drive price return.

 Fifty-three oilfield service (OFS) equities including several selected by the author and the holdings of 2 large OFS ETFs (OIH and XES) were evaluated using a value matrix including factors for value, growth, profitability, ownership, and debt.
-The complete raw data and calculations are available to download in a downloadable Excel file.
+The complete raw data and calculations are available in downloadable the Excel file

 Value Matrix Chart